Semantic Segmentation of Anomalous Diffusion Using Deep Convolutional Networks: Abstract

 \section{Abstract}

 Heterogeneous dynamics commonly emerges in anomalous diffusion with intermittent transitions of diffusion states but proves challenging to identify using conventional statistical methods.
-To capture these transient changes of dynamics more effectively, we propose a data-driven approach and design a deep learning model (U-AnDi) based on the convolutional neural network (CNN) for the semantic segmentation of anomalous diffusion trajectories.
-This model is developed within the framework of the 1D CNN and U-Net, incorporating a network encoder derived from our previous work, known as WADNet.
-Two subtasks with respect to the segmentation of trajectories are addressed in this work, focusing on those with varying diffusion exponents and dynamics models, respectively.
-Without requiring any prior knowledge of anomalous diffusion, our method achieves an excellent performance for both tasks on simulated trajectories.
-The validation results show a mean absolute error (MAE) of the order of 0.01 in predicting diffusion exponents, and an mDice coefficient approaching 1 in segmenting dynamics models.
-In contrast, other methods such as recurrent neural networks or Transformers are unable to achieve similar performance levels.
-In particular, our model is also examined using real-world anomalous diffusion data: the diffusion of transmembrane proteins on cell membrane surfaces, and the segmentation results are highly consistent with experimental observations.
+To effectively capture these transient changes of diffusion states, we propose a deep learning model (U-AnDi) for the semantic segmentation of anomalous diffusion trajectories. {This model is developed with the dilated causal convolution (DCC), gated activation unit (GAU), and U-Net architecture.
+The study addresses two key subtasks related to trajectory segmentation and changepoint detection, concentrating on variations in diffusion exponents and dynamic models.
+Additionally, extended analyses are conducted on the segmentation of single-model trajectories, multi-state biological trajectories, and anomalous diffusion with added long-time correlations.
+By rationally designing comparative models and evaluating the performance of U-AnDi against these models, we discover that U-AnDi consistently outperforms other models across all segmentation tasks, thereby affirming its superiority in the field.
+This performance edge also sheds light on the interpretability of U-AnDi's core components: DCC, GAU, and U-Net.
+The clarity with which these components contribute to U-AnDi's success underscores their congruence with the intrinsic physics underlying anomalous diffusion.} Furthermore, our model is examined using real-world anomalous diffusion data: the diffusion of transmembrane proteins on cell membrane surfaces, and the segmentation results are highly consistent with experimental observations.
 Our findings could offer a heuristic deep learning solution for the detection of heterogeneous dynamics in single-molecule/particle tracking experiments, and have the potential to be generalized as a universal scheme for time-series segmentation.